andreinegoita/CalculatorApp/README.md

      * pip install kivy

 # :desktop_computer: Technologies and Libraries used:
-1.Python-the main language
+1. Python-the main language
-2.Kivy-Framework for GUI
+2. Kivy-Framework for GUI
-3.Re-library for processing the mathematical expressions
+3. Re-library for processing the mathematical expressions
 4. Math & Cmath- library which support for complex numbers